Sophivorus/MOCA/README.md

 If someone can explain to me what's going on, I'll be really thankful.

-PS: I lost the code for moca1, moca2 and moca6. moca0 is just moca3 but smaller.
+Note: I lost the code for moca1, moca2 and moca6. moca0 is just moca3 but smaller.